yaybu/touchdown/docs/config/aws/elb.rst

         private ip addresses and cannot be accessed directly from the internet.
         It can be set to internet-facing if you want it to have a public ip address.

-    .. attribute:: subnets

-        A list of :class:`~touchdown.aws.vpc.Subnet` resources.
-These are the subnets that the load balancer can create listeners in.

     .. attribute:: security_groups